Lynette M. Emery, age 81, of Wisconsin Rapids passed away Friday, May 6, 2022 at her residence with her family by her side.

 Lynette’s family would like to thank the Aspirus UW Cancer Center doctors and staff, the doctors and staff at Aspirus Riverview Hospital Medical Surgical floor, and St. Croix Hospice for the excellent care she received; Pastor Tim Ritter for his love, prayers and support for the family; Immanuel Lutheran Church Stephen Ministry (especially Marlene Mertens) for being her prayer warriors; and Justin Herman and his team at Herman-Taylor Funeral Home for their professionalism, care and support of the family through this difficult time.

-To send sympathy gifts to the family or plant a tree in memory of Lynette M. Emery, please visit our tribute store.
+To plant a beautiful memorial tree in memory of Lynette M. Emery, please visit our Tree Store.